gunnarsth/Getting_and_cleaning_Data/CodeBook.md

 #### Variables
-•  x_train ,  y_train ,  x_test ,  y_test ,  subject_train  and  subject_test  contain the data from the downloaded files as part of the date for the project.
+*  x_train ,  y_train ,  x_test ,  y_test ,  subject_train  and  subject_test  contain the data from the downloaded files as part of the date for the project.
-•  x_data ,  y_data  and  subject_data  is the parte where we have merge the previous datasets for further analysis.
+*  x_data ,  y_data  and  subject_data  is the parte where we have merge the previous datasets for further analysis.
-•  features  contains the correct names for the  x_data  dataset, which are applied to the column names stored in  mean_and_std_features , a numeric vector used to xtract the desired data.
+*  features  contains the correct names for the  x_data  dataset, which are applied to the column names stored in  mean_and_std_features , a numeric vector used to xtract the desired data.
-• A similar approach is taken with activity names through the  activities  variable.
+* A similar approach is taken with activity names through the  activities  variable.
-•  all_data  merges  x_data ,  y_data  and  subject_data  in a one tidy dataset.
+*  all_data  merges  x_data ,  y_data  and  subject_data  in a one tidy dataset.
-• averages_data contains the relevant averages which will be later stored in a  .txt  file.  ddply()  from the plyr package is used to apply  colMeans()  and ease the development.
+* averages_data contains the relevant averages which will be later stored in a  .txt  file.  ddply()  from the plyr package is used to apply  colMeans()  and ease the development.

-#### How to use / run   "run_analysis.R "
+#### How to use / run   "run_analysis.R"
 Open R studio
 Open file "run_analysis.R"
 Run R file.